Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: DNNs as discrete dynamical systems

-In recent years, Neural Ordinary Differential Equations (Neural ODEs), has emerged as a powerful paradigm in deep learning, one that combines continuous-time dynamical systems with neural networks~\cite{he2016deep}.
-The field started with the so called ResNet model where it was proposed that a better layer to layer update is given by:
+In recent years, Neural Ordinary Differential Equations (Neural ODEs~\cite{chen2018neural}) have emerged as a powerful paradigm in deep learning, one that combines continuous-time dynamical systems with neural networks.
+The field started with the so called ResNet model~\cite{he2016deep} where it was proposed that a better layer-to-layer update is given by:

 where $\epsilon$ is a suitable smallness parameter.
-It is quickly recognized that this is just a forward Euler discretization of the underlying ODE, $\dot z = f(z)$, with $F(z,\epsilon)= z + \epsilon f(z)$, $\epsilon$ being the timestep.
+It is quickly recognized that this is just a forward Euler discretization of the underlying ODE, $\dot z = f(z)$, with $F(z,\epsilon)= \epsilon f(z)$, $\epsilon$ being the timestep.

-Thus, model was refined as neural ODE model which view the evolution of hidden states in a neural network as the solution to an ordinary differential equation (ODE), where the derivative of the hidden state with respect to time (or depth) is parametrized by a neural network:
+Thus, the model was refined as a neural ODE model which views the evolution of hidden states in a neural network as the solution to an ordinary differential equation (ODE), where the derivative of the hidden state with respect to time (or depth) is parametrized by a neural network:

 with $f_{\theta}$ being the neural network with parameters $\theta$.
-Instead of stacking discrete layers as in traditional ResNets, the output at any ``depth'' $t$ is obtained by solving the ODE from an initial state $\mathbf{z}(0)$ using numerical solvers (e.g., Euler).
+Instead of stacking discrete layers as in traditional ResNets, the output at any ``depth'' $t\, (\equiv l)$ is obtained by solving the ODE from an initial state $z(0)$ using numerical solvers (e.g., Euler).
 This continuous-depth approach offers several advantages: memory efficiency (via the adjoint sensitivity method for backpropagation, achieving $\mathcal{O}(1)$ memory cost~\cite{chen2018neural}), adaptive computation (solvers can adjust step size based on error tolerance), the ability to handle irregular time-series data, and most important, a direct connection to dynamical systems theory.